alexarchambault/argonaut-shapeless/doc/README.md

 assert(result == DecodeResult.ok(CC(2, "a")))
 ```

-The way argonaut-shapeless encodes case classes can be customized, see below.
+The way case classes are encoded can be customized, see below.

 ### Automatic codecs for sealed traits